 Having a home insurance policy doesn’t automatically mean every claim will be paid out.
-According to the Ombudsman for Short Term Insurance (OSTI), complaints about rejected claims increased by 17% in 2020 and continues to be the main basis for consumer dissatisfaction in homeowners’ insurance coverage.
+According to the Ombudsman for Short-Term Insurance (OSTI), complaints about rejected claims increased by 17% in 2020 and continue to be the main basis for consumer dissatisfaction with homeowners’ insurance coverage.

-If an Insurance company finds out that damaged was caused due to lack of maintenance they can deny your claim.
+If an Insurance company finds out that damage was caused due to lack of maintenance they can deny your claim.

 What is Home Insurance

 Building Insurance covers you against risks to your property.
 In most cases, you get protection against fire, lightning, wind, flood, earthquakes, theft and vandalism, but every Insurance company is different hence it’s important to read and understand your benefits.

 If you’ve just bought a home and you’re paying for a home loan, this type of insurance is compulsory.
 It covers everything from the physical structures on your property, such as your home and its outbuildings, but it doesn’t cover items inside the house like your electronics and furniture, this is covered by a home contents insurance policy.

 For example, if someone breaks down your window or door and goes into your house and steals your TV.
 The provider will only fix the door and window.

 More and more home insurance claims are rejected every day!
 It’s important to go through your insurance coverage agreement and understand the clauses, terms and conditions and excess you will be expected to pay in the event of a claim.

 - Fire or explosion